Faculty Resources & Services

 Everyone involved in human subjects research is required to complete training in the protection of those subjects.
 To access the required training, please create an account at CITI Program, or log in to an existing account on that site.

 Run by the Instructional Support Office, the Center for Teaching and Learning supports MCPHS faculty and staff in their commitment to excellence and innovation in teaching and learning.
-Get support from their team by submitting a ticket, a consultation, or during their open office hours.
+Get support from their team by submitting a ticket, setting up a consultation, or attending their open office hours.